-- Barton Manor School is committed to ensure that develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our students and staff. - Barton Manor School will follow relevant guidance in Keeping Children Safe in Education 2024 (Part Three, 'Safer Recruitment') and from The Disclosure and Barring Service (DBS). - The governing body and leadership team are responsible for ensuring that the school follows safe recruitment processes as outlined within guidance. - The governing body will ensure that at least one of the persons who conducts an interview has completed safer recruitment training. - The School maintains an accurate Single Central Record (SCR) in line with statutory guidance. - Barton Manor School is committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands, and warnings. - Where the School places a student with an alternative provision provider, the School will continue to be responsible for the safeguarding of that child and will need to satisfy ourselves that the provider can meet the needs of the student.
+- The Charles Dickens School is committed to ensure that develop a safe culture and that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff. - The Charles Dickens School will follow relevant guidance in Keeping Children Safe in Education 2024 (Part Three, 'Safer Recruitment') and from The Disclosure and Barring Service (DBS) - The governing body and leadership team are responsible for ensuring that the school follows safe recruitment processes as outlined within guidance. - The governing body will ensure that at least one of the persons who conducts an interview has completed safer recruitment training. - The School maintains an accurate Single Central Record (SCR) in line with statutory guidance. - The Charles Dickens School is committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands, and warnings. - Where the School places a pupil with an alternative provision provider, the School will continue to be responsible for the safeguarding of that child and will need to satisfy ourselves that the provider can meet the needs of the pupil. - The School will obtain written confirmation from the alternative provision provider that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e., those checks that our school would otherwise perform in respect of our own staff. - Where the school organises work experience placements, we will follow the advice and guidance as identified in part three of KCSIE 2024.

-- The School will obtain written confirmation from the alternative provision provider that appropriate safeguarding checks have been carried out on individuals working at the establishment, i.e., those checks that our School would otherwise perform in respect of our own staff. - Where the School organises work experience placements, we will follow the advice and guidance as identified in part three of KCSIE 2024. - Where the School organises homestays as part of exchange visits, we will follow the advice and guidance as identified in part Three and Annex E of KCSIE 2024.
+• Where the school organises homestays as part of exchange visits, we will follow the advice and guidance as identified in part Three and Annex E of KCSIE 2024.